Jodi Picoult: Representation in literary arts

-Bookbans
+Book banning

-Throughout 2023, Picoult became an outspoken critic of the wave of book bannings across the United States, in particular in the state of Florida.
+Throughout 2023, Picoult was an outspoken critic of book bannings across the United States, particularly Florida.
 In March of that year, 92 titles—20 of which were authored by Picoult—were removed from Florida's Martin County School District for review for potentially "inappropriate" content.

-Other banned titiles included works by Judy Blume, Toni Morrison, and Angie Thomas.
-In an op-ed, Picoult refuted the characterization of the books as "adult romance," adding "What [the books] do have, however, are issues like racism, abortion rights, gun control, gay rights, and other topics that encourage kids to think for themselves."
-During the summer of 2023, the Urbandale Community School District in Iowa applied a new law banning books with sex acts from school libraries to Picoult's Nineteen Minutes.
-The book, which focused on shoot shooting, was one of 374 books considered by the district for removal.
-Nineteen Minutes was one of the most banned books during the 2023-2024 academic year, according to a report by PEN America.
-In 2024, Picoult worked with the organization Unite Against Book Bans on a series of book tour events, where speakers focused on the issue of library censorship and provided resource kits to attendees.
+In an op-ed, Picoult challenged the characterization of such books as "adult romance," arguing that they address topics such as racism, abortion rights, gun control, and gay rights, "that encourage kids to think for themselves."

+During the summer of 2023, the Urbandale Community School District in Iowa reviewed her novel Nineteen Minutes under a new law banning books with sex acts from school libraries.
+The book, which focuses on a school shooting, was one of 374 books considered by the district for removal.
+According to PEN America, Nineteen Minutes was one of the most banned books during the 2023–2024 academic year.

+In 2024, Picoult worked with the organization Unite Against Book Bans on a series of book tour events, where speakers focused on the issue of book censorship and provided resource kits to attendees.

 Trumbull Hall Troupe

-In 2004, Picoult co-founded with Marjorie Rose, Trumbull Hall Troupe, to provide a fun, educational theatre experience for youths in the Upper Valley, while also raising money and awareness for organizations that serve children in need.
-In its early years, the troupe, composed of students in grades 6 through 12 selected through audition, performed original shows written by Picoult and composed by the troupe's former musical director Ellen Wilbur.
+In 2004, Picoult co-founded Trumbull Hall Troupe with Marjorie Rose to provide a fun, educational theater experience for youths in the Upper Valley, while also supporting charitable causes.
+The troupe consists of students in grades ranging from six through twelve, who are selected through an audition process.
+In its early years, the troupe, performed original shows written by Picoult and composed by the troupe's former musical director Ellen Wilbur.
 Since 2016, the troupe has performed licensed musicals and donates 100 percent of net proceeds to its charities.

-While preparing for their annual fall show, troupe members run in CHAD Hero, an annual 5K race for Children's Hospital at Dartmouth, write to orphans in Zimbabwe through the Zienzele Foundation, and run theatre workshops for children at the Upper Valley Haven.
-In the decade since its founding, Trumbull Hall Troupe has raised more than $250,000 for its charities.
+In addition to performances, troupe members run in CHAD Hero, an annual 5K race for Children's Hospital at Dartmouth Hitchcock Medical Center, write to orphans in Zimbabwe through the Zienzele Foundation, and run theater workshops for children at the Upper Valley Haven.